-Buy Back - Option A

-Buy Back - Option B
+Buy Back - Option A Buy Back - Option B

 You have the option to buy back your property after 5 years (or earlier if agreed, but only at the discretion of the property owner) at the Open Market Value (OMV) on the date of the buyback.
 The property cannot cost less than the price that the property owner paid for the property.
 You have the option to buy back your property after 5 years (or earlier if agreed but, only at the discretion of the property owner).

-You will pay:

-- Price (discounted) that the property owner paid for it; Plus - Cost of repairs incurred by the property owner in bringing the property up to private rental standards during the period of the tenancy; Plus - Cost of finance by the property owner on the property transaction and ongoing during the period of the tenancy
+You will pay: Price (discounted) that the property owner paid for it; Plus Cost of repairs incurred by the property owner in bringing the property up to private rental standards during the period of the tenancy; Plus Cost of finance by the property owner on the property transaction and ongoing during the period of the tenancy Plus Legal costs incurred by the property owner.
+AND If you sell the property within 20 years you will have to pay the property owner a percentage of the proceeds of the sale - known as a clawback.

-Plus

-Legal costs incurred by the property owner.

-AND...

-If you sell the property within 20 years you will have to pay the property owner a percentage of the proceeds of the sale - known as a clawback.
 The percentage is the percentage difference between the sale price and the Open Market Value of the property.
-This amount will be reduced by 5% each year after you have bought back the property.

-If you sell your property after 20 years, you will not have to pay any clawback to the property owner.
+This amount will be reduced by 5% each year after you have bought back the property after 20 years, you will not have to pay any clawback to the property owner.

-The buyback (Option A or B) will need to be specified in a separate legal agreement between you and the property owner.
+between you and the property owner.